 Leaky roofs are also common culprits behind water damage.
 Your roof may leak due to several causes such as faulty roofing materials, wrong installation, and natural disasters, including strong winds.
 Accordingly, you will want to inspect your roof for signs of wear and tear regularly.
 Your roof is one part of your home that you can’t see unless you pick up a ladder and climb up.
 Roof issues can start small and go unnoticed until the damage is beyond repairs.
 The bad news is that roof repairs or replacement can be expensive.
 Moreover, fixing them will disrupt your daily routines.

 Prevent pipes from freezing

-If you are embarking on a long trip, you could use a thermostat to set a minimum temperature in your home.
+If you are embarking on a long trip, you could use a thermostat amongst other tips to set a minimum temperature in your home.
 Warm water should be able to move through pipes with ease and reduce the risks of water damage.
 For properties that won’t be used for a long time, it’s better to turn off their water supply at the stopcock.
 Consider draining the system to get rid of excess water in the pipes.